sgmurphy/wordpress-plugins/suretriggers/readme.txt

 4. Dashboard of your task consumption.

 == Changelog ==

+= Version 1.0.58 - Tuesday, 3rd September 2024 =
+* New: Added "Services For SureCart" Integration
+* Improvement: "Voxel" - Added new Triggers and Actions
+* Improvement: "Advanced Custom Fields" - Added fix for listing fields in Actions
+* Improvement: "TutorLMS" - Added fix for response in "User Enrolls in Course" Trigger
+* Improvement: "LatePoint" - Added fix for listing custom fields in Actions

 = Version 1.0.57 - Tuesday, 20th August 2024 =
 * Improvement: "Bricks Builder" - Added improvements for form response with empty labels